ChaceN89/job-dashboard/README.md

 - Once both the frontend and backend servers are running, you can access the Job Management Dashboard(GUI) by navigating to [http://localhost:8080](http://localhost:8080) in your web browser.
 - After starting the backend server, you can access the Swagger UI documentation at [http://localhost:8000/docs](http://localhost:8000/docs).

+## Considerations

+The application used a SQL Lite

 ## Summary